streamlit/docs/content/streamlit-cloud/security-model.md

 We keep our systems up-to-date with the latest security patches and continuously monitor for new vulnerabilities through compliance and security mailing lists.
 This includes automatic scanning of our code repositories for vulnerable dependencies.

-If you find a security vulnerability, report it to (fill in the right place....).
-Our vulnerability disclosure policy is at (...).
-We're considering a bug bounty program (we can hope).
+To report a security vulnerability or read our coordinated disclosure policy, visit [HackerOne](https://hackerone.com/snowflake?type=team) (preferred).
+Alternatively, you can email security@snowflake.com with your concerns.

 <Note>